Why Community College

 The fabricated applications were submitted with similar credentials, either an associate’s degree, certificate, or some college education, so applicants would not be called because of an imbalance of qualifications.
 What the study’s findings suggest is similar to what other studies on for-profit education have discovered: When it comes to applying for a job, community college students are as much, if not more attractive to employers as students from for-profit schools.

-It is important to note that this particular research does not delve deeper into the process of hiring a new employee and only examines employers’ initial responses.
-Differences between a community college-educated applicant
+It is important to note that this research does not delve deeper into hiring a new employee and only examines employers’ initial responses.
+Differences between community college-educated and for-profit college applicants are not accounted

 . . .read more